Zoom on the Pulsar PG7500B

 With its dual-fuel technology, the powerful and versatile Pulsar PG7500B provides an output of 120/240V.
 While gasoline-powered, it gives a running wattage of 6750W along with a peak wattage of 7500W.
 While propane-powered, it provides 5400 rated watts and 6000 starting watts.

-Regarding its running time, the PG7500B, with a 6.6 gallons fuel capacity can operate for around 13 hours at 50% load with a full tank of gasoline (fuel consumption around 0.51 GPH).
-When using propane, it can run for around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).
+As for its running time, the PG7500B, along with its 6.6 gallons fuel capacity, can run for around 13 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.51 GPH).
+If propane is used, it can operate for around 7 hours (estimation based on a 20 lbs tank - propane consumption around 0.67 GPH).

 Additionally, it features 1 DC outlet: there's a 12V 8A output allowing you to easily charge your batteries.

-The Pulsar PG7500B has the following dimensions: L27 x W22.4 x H21.6 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
+The Pulsar PG7500B has a conventional, open frame design, of the following dimensions: L27 x W22.4 x H21.6 in, which offers support and allows it to be raised above ground level.
 The featured design is ideal for the outdoors and all tough environments.

 A built-in fuel gauge allows for a quick, easy and convenient check of the fuel level of the generator.